ritwickdey/HomeAwesome/README.md

 5. Click to `Load Unpacked Extension` and select the unzip folder.

 ## How to install to Mozilla Firefox?
-This Extension is compatible with Firefox 57+.
-[Download it from here](https://addons.mozilla.org/en-US/firefox/addon/home-awesome/)
+~This Extension is compatible with Firefox 57+.
+[Download it from here](https://addons.mozilla.org/en-US/firefox/addon/home-awesome/)~

+***I removed from mozila store since the project is incomplete.
+You can install in debugging mode `about:debugging`.***

 ## Usages
 - Click to outside of the clock to toggle clock type in between Digital & Analog.